Vsingh11/Assignment4/README.md

 ## Choreography

 The content is presented alphabetically by student's first name, with the two dual majors listed before the single major student.

+## DESIGNER SECTION

+I used a personal version of SMACCS discussed in class.